Registration & Lecture Hall

 A-8010 Graz, Harrachgasse 21

 The Parkhotel offers a special rate for participants.
-Please arrange booking of accomodation directly with the Hotel yourself.
+Please arrange the booking of accommodation directly with the hotel yourself.

 Tel.: +43/316/36 30-27